adrienfrsn/prompt-optimizer/README.md

 cp src/main/resources/application.yml.example src/main/resources/application.yml
 ```

-Then edit application.yml to include your database details and OpenAI API key.
+Then edit application.yml to include your database details (see above) and OpenAI API key.

 3. Run the backend: